 “We are talking about BIO because the tanning process is based on products of natural origin and CIRCULAR because both leather scraps and – once the necessary supply chain has been created – finished articles can be recycled into a fertiliser.
 This can be done thanks to an acidic hydrolysis process by our partner Fertilizzanti Certaldo”.

 What pushed you in this direction?

-“The collaboration with American sustainable footwear consultant Pete Lankford, was crucial since he encouraged us to expand leather’s circularity story by exploring the pathway of finding a new use for leather articles.
+“The collaboration with an American sustainable footwear consultant was crucial, since he encouraged us to expand leather’s circularity story by exploring the pathway of finding a new use for leather articles.
 Over the years, Silvateam has done a lot of research on the sustainability of tanning products, measuring the countless advantages offered by leathers tanned with natural tannins.
 Recently, our researchers have reached a true technological breakthrough, obtaining high quality, performing leather that can transform a waste material into a resource for our planet.
 In this way, leather can join a perfect circular economy model by returning to the earth as a useful nutrient”.

 Partners - Production - Costs - Destinations

 The fact that this technology can be used to tan leathers of various types and origins is another fundamental advantage of Ecotan.